 Think about what you want to get out of our working together.
 Do you want to tighten up your manuscript to pitch agents?
 Are you hoping to self-publish?
 Maybe you just want another pair of eyes.
 Have an idea of what your goals are before contacting an editor.

 * - It should be noted that while I am not yet a member, I use the standard contracts and fees as set by the Editorial Freelancers Association.
-In addition to freelancing, I have been a slush reader and editor for Dragon Moon Press, and I work for Ed Greenwood's Hellmaw authors.
+In addition to freelancing, I have been a slush reader and editor for Dragon Moon Press, and I worked for Ed Greenwood's Hellmaw authors.

 At this time, I do not offer editing for non-fiction or STEM/Academic manuscripts.
 If this is what you're looking for, I'd like to introduce you to Tina Beychok, aka That Word Grrl.